By Kyle Ponterio – Senior Numismatist & Cataloguer, Stack’s Bowers ……

 * * *

-We are currently taking consignments of world and ancient coins and world paper money for the August ANA World’s Fair of Money Auction in Rosemont, Illinois.
-We are also accepting consignments of Chinese and other Asian coins and currency for our August 19-22, 2019, Hong Kong Showcase Auction.
-If you are interested in consigning your coins and paper currency (whether a whole collection or a single rarity) contact one of our consignment directors.
+We are no longer accepting consignments for our April Hong Kong auction.
+We are however taking consignments of world and ancient coins and world paper money for our May Collectors Choice Online (CCO), our August 2018 Hong Kong, August 2018 American Numismatic Association (ANA), October 2018 Collectors Choice Online (CCO) and our 2019 New York International Numismatic Convention (NYINC) auctions.
+If you are interested in consigning your coins and paper currency (whether a whole collection or a single rarity) be sure to contact one of our consignment directors.